lambdamikel/Speak-SID/README.md

 copy of the library is also included in the [src folder of this project.](src/atmega8535/)

-## Building
+## Building and Maker Support

+I am able to provide Speak&SID as a kit, or only pre-programmed components (CPLD, ATMega), or even a fully assembled version inlcuding a connection cable and/or LambdaBoard expansion board backplane.
+Send me a mail if you are interrested.
+Or, just download the sources and build it from the [provided Gerbers](gerbers/speak&sid.zip) and [BOM](schematics/bom.jpg).

+To build the [firmware from source,](src/atmega8535/speaksid/speaksid.c) use `make` and the [provided `Makefile`.](src/atmega8535/speaksid/Makefile).

-Use `make`.
-The provided `Makefile` template is again from Elliot Williams' book.
+template is again from Elliot Williams' book.
 See above.

 ## Acknowledgements